NavigationContentFooter

 4. Complete the scrape_hn.py file by adding the function code as shown in the repository.
 The main code blocks are briefly explained as follows:

-SQS credentials and queue URL are read by the function from environment variables.
+Queue credentials and URL are read by the function from environment variables.
 Those variables are set by Terraform as explained in one of the next sections.
 If you choose another deployment method, such as the console, do not forget to set them.

 queue_url = os.getenv('QUEUE_URL')